AWV2804/461/README.md

         - 0.2 - Ramp Up

 ### Other Info
-- `sqlite3 atharvaisanidiot.db` in the command line will let you type commands from the command line to see things in the database.
+- `sqlite3 metrics.db` in the command line will let you type commands from the command line to see things in the database.
 Use this as a quick way to test if stuff is working
 - Add any functions you want for selecting specific information, or just do it in your own code. s